geoloupix/app/README.md

 App executable are available in the repository's releases section.
 [View latest](https://github.com/geoloupix/app/releases).

-To use it, download the archive `Geoloupix-<version>-windows.zip`, unzip it and run the executable.
+To use it, download the archive `Geoloupix-windows.zip`, unzip it and run the executable.

 ## Architecture